 You can apply online at myUC.
 Find out more about how to apply for graduate and postgraduate qualifications.

-The Postgraduate Certificate in Product Design involves up to 60 points of compulsory and optional courses (30 points of each).
+The Postgraduate Certificate in Product Design involves up to 60 points of compulsory and elective courses (30 points of each).

-The PGCertProdDesign includes compulsory and optional courses that allow personalised study into the commercial lifecycle of particular kinds of products.
+The PGCertProdDesign includes compulsory and elective courses that allow personalised study into the commercial lifecycle of particular kinds of products.

 Select two courses that best suit your interests and expertise:

 - PROD613 Development of Interdisciplinary Practice and Self

 - PROD621 Games for Health & Wellbeing

 - PROD632 Special Topics in Cosmetic Product Formulation